maxmcd/blog/content/posts/strategies-for-binary-relocation.md

 ## Just use relative paths

 I was originally very optimistic about this idea.
-All build outputs would expect to run from within the nix store and if they needed a library they would point to the relative path of the library they need.
-Patching the [rpath](https://en.wikipedia.org/wiki/Rpath) of a binary with the $ORIGIN environment variable allows us to use this this strategy within binaries.
+All build outputs would expect to run from within the bramble store and if they needed a library they would point to the relative path of the library they need.
+Patching the [rpath](https://en.wikipedia.org/wiki/Rpath) of a binary with the $ORIGIN environment variable allows us to use this this strategy within executables.

 Seemed like all I needed to do from here was be careful with my build scripts and ensure there were tools to help others easily write relative paths into their builds.